astronomer/docs/astro/log-in-to-astro.md

     - To authenticate with your GitHub account, click **Continue with GitHub**, enter your username or email address, enter your password, and then click **Sign in**.
     - To authenticate with your Google account, click **Continue with Google**, choose an account, enter your username and password, and then click **Sign In**.

-    If you're the first person in your organization to authenticate, you're added as a Workspace Admin to a new Workspace named after your organization.
+    If you're the first person in an Organization to authenticate, you're added as a Workspace Admin to a new Workspace named after your Organization.
 You can add other team members to the Workspace without the assistance of Astronomer support.

 ## Log in to the Astro CLI